Arthritis is a common condition that causes pain and inflammation in a joint.

 Osteoarthritis is the most common type of arthritis in the UK, affecting around 8 million people.

-It often develops in adults who are in their late 40s or older.
+It most often develops in adults who are in their late 40s or older.
 It's also more common in women and people with a family history of the condition.
 However, it can occur at any age as a result of an injury or be associated with other joint-related conditions, such as gout or rheumatoid arthritis.

 Osteoarthritis initially affects the smooth cartilage lining of the joint.
 This makes movement more difficult than usual, leading to pain and stiffness.

 Once the cartilage lining starts to roughen and thin out, the tendons and ligaments have to work harder.
 This can cause swelling and the formation of bony spurs, called osteophytes.